ADHD in Adults

 If you have significant problems with any of the following categories, you may want to get evaluated for ADHD:

-When seeking a diagnosis for your child, it can be helpful to have a team mentality.
-You are not alone and with the help of others, you can get to the bottom of your child's struggles.
+When seeking a diagnosis for your child, having a “team mentality” may help.
+You are not alone, and with the help of others, you can get to the bottom of your child's struggles.
 Together with specialists trained in diagnosing ADHD, you can help bring about a swift and accurate assessment that leads to treatment.

 When seeking a diagnosis for your child, you are your child's best advocate and most important source of support.
 As a parent in this process, your roles are both emotional and practical.
 You can:

-Usually, more than one professional is typically involved in the assessment process for ADHD in children.
-Physicians, clinical psychologists, school psychologists, clinical social workers, speech-language pathologists, learning specialists, and educators may each play an important role in the ADHD evaluation.
+Usually, more than one professional assesses a child for ADHD symptoms.
+Physicians, clinical and school psychologists, clinical social workers, speech-language pathologists, learning specialists, and educators may each play an important role in the ADHD evaluation.

-As with adults, there are no laboratory or imaging tests available to determine a diagnosis; instead, clinicians base their conclusions on the observable symptoms and by ruling out other disorders.
-The specialist who conducts your child's evaluation will ask you a range of questions that you should open honestly and openly.
-He or she may also:
+As with adults, there are no laboratory or imaging tests available to make a diagnosis; instead, clinicians base their conclusions on the observable symptoms and by ruling out other disorders.
+The specialist who conducts your child's evaluation will ask you a range of questions that you should answer honestly and openly.
+They may also:

-Doctors, specialists, ADHD tests—it may all feel a little overwhelming to figure out a diagnosis for your child.
+Doctors, specialists, ADHD tests—it may all feel a little overwhelming to pursue a diagnosis for your child.
 You can take a lot of the chaos out of the process with the following practical steps.

 Make an appointment with a specialist.
 As the parent, you can initiate testing for ADHD on behalf of your child.
-The earlier you schedule this appointment, the more quickly you can get help for his or her ADHD.
+The earlier you schedule this appointment, the sooner you can get help for their ADHD.

 Speak to your child's school.
-Call you child's principal and speak directly and openly about your pursuit for a diagnosis.
-Public schools are required by law to assist you, and in most cases want to do what they can to make school life better for your child.
+Call your child's principal and speak directly and openly about your pursuit of a diagnosis.
+Public schools in the U.S., for example, are required by law to assist you, and in most cases, the staff wants to help improve your child's life at school.

 Give professionals the full picture.
 When you are asked the tough questions about your child's behavior, be sure to answer honestly.
 Your perspective is very important to the evaluation process.

 Keep things moving.
-You are your child's advocate, and have the power to prevent delays in getting a diagnosis.
-Trying not to be pushy, check in with doctors or specialists often to see where you are in the process.
+You are your child's advocate, and have the power to prevent delays in obtaining a diagnosis.
+Check in with doctors or specialists appropriately often to see where you are in the process.